 This tool provides general information only and is not legal advice.
 Every family law matter is different.
 For advice specific to your circumstances, please contact Shanahan Family Law directly.
 Liability limited by a scheme approved under professional standards legislation.

 Shanahan Family Law uses an hourly rate for family law legal fees.
-We believe this provides the best value for our clients because our family law services are compassionate, tailored, and transparent.
+We’ve found this approach gives clients clearer visibility of how their fees are charged and lets us tailor the work to each matter.
 Our family law solicitors have clear priorities:

 Transparent pricing.